hammadxcm/discord-hk/docs/server-automation.md

 ```

 ### 3. **What Gets Created**
-The script will automatically create
+The script will automatically create:
+-